ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r4-jointly-upgrade/README.md

 ![](./images/tenderly-state-diff.png)

 #### 3.3.
-Validate and extract domain hash and message hash to approve.
+Extract the domain hash and the message hash to approve.

-Now that we have verified the transaction performs the right operation, we need to validate and extract domain hash and message hash to approve.
+Now that we have verified the transaction performs the right operation, we need to extract the domain hash and the message hash to approve.

 Go back to the "Overview" tab, and find the first `GnosisSafe.domainSeparator` call.
-This call's return value will be the domain hash that will show up in your Ledger:
+This call's return value will be the domain hash that will show up in your Ledger.

-`0xdbf84cb7cfac409dddf2f9e1e3dec451e4fb9a7abe42d83ef279baff12b1d730`.
+Here is an example screenshot.
+Note that the hash value may be
+different:

+![](./images/tenderly-hashes-1.png)

-Right before this `GnosisSafe.domainSeparator` call, you will see a call to `GnosisSafe.encodeTransactionData`.
+Right before the `GnosisSafe.domainSeparator` call, you will see a call to `GnosisSafe.encodeTransactionData`.
 Its return value will be a concatenation of `0x1901`, the domain hash, and the message hash:
-`0x1901[domain hash][message hash]`, which is
+`0x1901[domain hash][message hash]`.
-`0x1901dbf84cb7cfac409dddf2f9e1e3dec451e4fb9a7abe42d83ef279baff12b1d730d042638edac0888e1c73d74fb5e53185278005b41bd8d43804d0423cce0f0ea1`
-in this case.

-![](./images/tenderly-hashes-1.png)
+Here is an example screenshot.
+Note that the hash value may be
+different:

 ![](./images/tenderly-hashes-2.png)

+Note down both the domain hash and the message hash.
+You will need to compare them with the ones displayed on the Ledger screen at signing.

 ### 4. Approve the signature on your ledger